Soil Testing: How to Respond if Your Soil is Not an ‘A’ Student

 Sources: Sulfate of Potash and Greensand.

-The field meters are handy tools for doing spot checks and keeping up with soil pH (which can change even during phases of the moon).
+The pH meters are handy tools for doing spot checks and keeping up with soil pH (which can change even during phases of the moon).

 The more you know about your soil, the better.
 Don’t spend your money on fertilizers until you know exactly what you need.
 You may be pleasantly surprised by the test scores!